Manage your paycheck

 • Code DD — cost of employer-sponsored health coverage, including both the employee and employer costs.
 The amount reported with code 12 DD is not taxable.

-• Code G — Elective deferrals and employer contributions — including non-elective deferrals — to a section 457(b) deferred compensation plan.
+• Code G — elective deferrals and employer contributions — including non-elective deferrals — to a section 457(b) deferred compensation plan.

-• Code T — adoption benefits paid or reimbursed to the employee under the University’s Adoption Assistance Program.
+• Code T — adoption benefits paid or reimbursed to the employee under the university’s Adoption Assistance Program.

 Box 16: State wages, tips, etc.: This is your state taxable wages.
-The wages and taxes for each state will show separately if you had wages and taxes were reported for more than one state.
+Each state will show separately if wages were reported for more than one state.
 This figure will match Box 1 for most employees.

-Box 17: State income tax: This is the amount of state tax withheld.
-The wages and taxes for each state will show separately if you had wages and taxes reported for more than one state.
-This is located in the taxes tab of the paycheck summary, separately for each state for which taxes were withheld; for example, AZ withholding, CA withholding.
-The word withholding has been truncated to fit within space limits on the paycheck summary.
+Box 17: State income tax: The amount of state tax withheld.
+Each state will show separately if you had taxes reported for more than one state.
+This is located in the employee taxes section of the payslip, with one entry for each state for which taxes were withheld; for example, state tax —Arizona, state tax — California.

 Box 18: Local wages, tips, etc.: This represents your taxable local wages if you reside in a state that allows cities, counties, or school districts to levy separate income taxes in addition to state income taxes.
 This box is not used for most ASU employees because Arizona does not have local income taxes.
-This box will typically match Box 1 if it is used.

 Box 19: Local income tax withheld: This box is not used for most ASU employees.